system76/docs/content/bluetooth.md

 ### File Transfer

-Sometimes, additional programs need to be installed for mobile equipment file transfer.
-Please install the transfer tool with this command:
+Sometimes, additional programs need to be installed for mobile device file transfer.
+Install the transfer tool with this command:

 ```bash
 sudo apt install obexfs obexftp
 ```

 Then connect (pair) to the device and see if send files works.
-To receive files over Bluetooth you will need to enable the option in <u>Personal File Sharing</u>.
+To receive files over Bluetooth, you will need to enable the option in <u>Personal File Sharing</u>.

-### Get Support for Ongoing Bluetooth Issues
+## Get Support for Ongoing Bluetooth Issues

-If you purchased a computer from System76 and you are still encountering bluetooth problems, please have your serial number ready and [open a support ticket.](https://system76.com/contact/support)
+If you own a System76 computer and you're still experiencing Bluetooth problems after troubleshooting with the above steps, [open a support ticket](https://system76.com/contact/support) for additional assistance.

+Bluetooth compatibility can depend on a variety of hardware and software factors.
+While Bluetooth often works flawlessly, certain devices may never be trouble-free with a particular computer or OS, while other devices may start working with software updates at a later date.